Alumni Profile: Aimee Carelse

 - a MA in Media Theory and Practice (Distinction).

 Since leaving UCT, I joined the book publishing industry.
-I am currently the Editorial and Publishing assistant at Jonathan Ball Publishers, an award-winning non-fiction publisher of current affairs, history, politics and military books that is part of the Media24 group.
+I started as the Editorial and Publishing assistant at Jonathan Ball Publishers, an award-winning non-fiction publisher of current affairs, history, politics and military books that is part of the Media24 group.
 We also represent British and American publishers, acting as a distribution agent for their books in South Africa.
-Essentially, I am part of the publishing and production teams that take a book from concept to the final products you’ll find on shelves in bookstores.
-I’ve been in this position since my final graduation from UCT.
+In the two years I have been working here, I have since progressed to Editor.

 I definitely didn’t end up where I planned to, but I ended up where I was supposed to.
 My path has taken a few detours as I’ve grown personally and developed my professional skill set; I’ve worked as a content producer for magazines such as Marie Claire and ELLE, as a freelance academic editor, and as an academic writing consultant.
 At one point, I was focused on becoming a magazine journalist, and at another, on pursuing my PhD and a career in academia.
 I loved doing all these things, but I just wasn’t sure I loved them enough to do it for the rest of my life.
 When I completed my MA dissertation, I had to have a serious talk with myself about what I really loved about the vast and vibrant media landscape, and, at a fundamental level, what I loved about reading and writing, which is what led me to pursue a career in media in the first place.
 I became more self-assured about my professional goals as a result, and so my years of study combined with a lifelong love for the written word propelled me into book publishing.